Real Estate in Mexico

 We asked foreigners in Mexico what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "Generally, rental properties in Mexico come with basic appliances such as a refrigerator, stove, and washing machine.
 Some properties may also include air conditioners, microwave ovens, and/or coffee makers.
-Depending on the property, some additional features such as a dishwasher may also be provided," explained one person living in Mexico.
+Depending on the property, some additional features such as a dishwasher may also be provided," wrote one expat who made the move to Mexico.

 Additional Information about Searching for a Home in Mexico: